kakavi/metabase/docs/users-guide/02-database-basics.md

 ## Next: Asking questions

-Now that we have a shared vocabulary and a basic understanding of databases, let's learn more about [exploring in Metabase](03-basic-exploration.md)
+Now that we have a shared vocabulary and a basic understanding of databases, let's learn more about [exploring in Kenga Analytics](03-basic-exploration.md)